 The two world wars of the 20th Century, coupled with rapid technological advances driven by the World Wars and the Cold War, provided an impetus towards the development of international organizations and increased globalization.
 The result was a proliferation of both international law and enforcement actions.
-Historically, military means were the primary enforcement tool, and this proliferation moved the resolution of conflict off the battlefield and into the courtroom and embassy.
+Historically, military means were the primary enforcement tool, and this proliferation moved conflict resolution off the battlefield and into the courtroom and embassy.

-The earliest international organizations, such as the Universal Postal Union (1875), were predominantly oriented around trade and mundane governmental operations such as coordinating postal operations.
-The first “modern” international organization of size and scope was the League of Nations, founded in 1919, after the First World War.
-The League ultimately proved to be a failure, as the powers ceded to it were limited, and its ability to enforce its decrees nearly non-existent.
-Additionally, the United States – at the time an emerging world power – was not a member.
+The earliest international organizations, such as the Universal Postal Union (1875), were predominantly oriented around trade and everyday governmental operations such as coordinating postal operations.
+The first “modern” international organization of size and scope was the League of Nations, founded in 1919 after the First World War.
+The League ultimately proved to be a failure, as the powers ceded to it were limited, and its ability to enforce its decrees was nearly non-existent.
+Additionally, the United States – an emerging world power at the time – was not a member.

 Following the Second World War and the establishment of the United Nations, the international community began to establish multiple international institutions, and the member states ceded significant power to them.
 These organizations, comprising a veritable alphabet soup of acronyms, such as the WTO, OAS, OAU, NATO, UNESCO, and others, are characterized by a relatively standard structure of a permanent secretariat and staff, an assembly of member representatives, and the ability to exercise the ceded powers largely independent of the Member States.